UAE Team Emirates XRG

-UAE Team Emirates XRG is an Emirati Road bicycle racing team.
-The team competes at UCI WorldTeam level and has done so since the UCI World Tour was formed as the top category of road cycling in 2005.
+UAE Team Emirates XRG is an Emirati road bicycle racing team.
+The team competes at the UCI WorldTeam level and has done so since the UCI World Tour was formed as the top category of road cycling in 2005.

-Since becoming UAE Team Emirates in 2018, the team has won the Tour de France four times and the Giro d'Italia once, with Slovenian rider Tadej Pogačar.
-Pogačar has also won the monuments of Giro di Lombardia (4 times), Liège–Bastogne–Liège (3 times) and Tour of Flanders (2 times) for the team.
+Since becoming UAE Team Emirates in 2018, the team has won the Tour de France five times and the Giro d'Italia once, with Slovenian rider Tadej Pogačar.
+Pogačar has also won the Monuments of Giro di Lombardia (5 times), Liège–Bastogne–Liège (4 times) and Tour of Flanders (3 times) for the team.

 The "XRG" in the current team name indicates the addition of UAE energy sponsor XRG as co-title sponsor and the official energy partner in late 2024, for a 6-year partnership.